 Rekindle Romance in Long-term Relationships

-As an online marriage counselor and relationship coach, I want to share with you some of the same tips I share with my couples clients who too are struggle keeping the romance alive.
-This way you can get started on rekindling romance in your relationship today!
+As an online marriage counselor and relationship coach, I want to share with you some of the same tips I share with my couples clients who too are struggling to keep the romance alive.
+This way you can get started on rekindling the romance in your relationship.

 9 Ways to Practice Keeping the Romance Alive in Long-term Relationships